Azure-Samples/azureai-samples/notebooks/GPT-4V/README.md

 ```

 ### Microsoft Azure Endpoints
-In order to use REST API with Microsoft Azure endpoints, you need to set a series of configurations such as GPT-4V_DEPLOYMENT_NAME, OPENAI_API_BASE, OPENAI_API_VERSION in _config.json_ file.
+In order to use REST API with Microsoft Azure endpoints, you need to set a series of configurations such as GPT-4V_DEPLOYMENT_NAME, OPENAI_API_BASE, OPENAI_API_VERSION.

 ```js
 {